 At Home Training – Why the Medicine Ball?

 If you have read the other articles you are going to start honing in on a trend.
-EMH is not recommending expensive, cumbersome and bulky equipment for you to use.
+EMH is not recommending expensive, cumbersome, and bulky equipment for you to use.
 The medicine ball is in keeping with our trend.
 The first major benefit of the medicine ball is that it is inexpensive.
-You can stock up your supply of medicine balls in various weights from less than most boutique gyms one month membership cost.
-At this link you can find a great medicine ball in different weights.
+You can stock up your supply of medicine balls in various weights from less than most boutique gyms one-month membership costs.
+At this link, you can find a great medicine ball in different weights.